Myanmar protesters decry arrests, beatings as junta fights for control | Law-Order

 "They pushed their faces to the wall.
 Some were beaten by the soldiers and plainclothes security members," she said.
 A junta spokesman did not answer calls seeking comment.

-Most Western countries have imposed targeted sanctions on the generals and the military's businesses, while civil society groups around the world have urged the United Nations Security Council to impose an arms embargo on Myanmar.
-Analysts say that is unlikely due to Russia's recent embrace of the junta and China's reluctance to criticise its coup.
+The United States, European Union and Britain have imposed targeted sanctions on the generals and the military's businesses, while activists have urged the United Nations Security Council to impose an arms embargo on Myanmar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)